ndarray/ndarray/README.md

 However, the cmake build does not support Boost.NumPy library and Boost.Python wrappers, which are deprecated in favor of pybind11.
-If you are keen to use Boost.Python you can try the older scons build files, as follows

-ndarray includes the Boost.NumPy library using git's "submodules" feature.
-When you clone the ndarray repository with git, you'll get an empty Boost.NumPy directory.
-Even if you don't plan to use Boost.NumPy (which is required only if you want to build the Boost.Python bindings for ndarray), it *is* necessary to checkout the Boost.NumPy source (as parts of the build system is shared).
-So, immediately after cloning ndarray, you'll need to run:

-git submodule update --init --recursive

-From there, you'll be able to build ndarray and (optionally) Boost.NumPy together just by running "scons" from the root of the ndarray clone.

 Version 1.4.2 of ndarray is the last version to support SWIG.